Mihaiii/backtrack_sampler/README.md

 The antislop strategy is used to ban certain phrases.
 Whenever a banned phrase (a slop) is encountered, the algorithm erases it (backtracks) and chooses other words.
 The algorithm used [antislop-sampler](https://github.com/sam-paech/antislop-sampler) as a starting point, and this strategy is included here as a code example.
 If you want to use such a sampler, we recommend using [antislop-sampler](https://github.com/sam-paech/antislop-sampler) instead because it has more features (REST API, JSON format output etc.)

 ### * Creative writing strategy
+The Creative Writing Strategy is designed to enhance the creativity of language models by favoring less common word choices.
+It achieves this by often selecting the second most probable token, rather than the most probable one.
+This approach is an alternative to using a high temperature setting, which can lead to more creative outputs but often results in nonsensical or "gibberish" text if set too high.

+When the probability distribution of potential next tokens is too flat (i.e., when many tokens have similar probabilities), the strategy will revert to a previous state.
+This rollback helps ensure that the generated text remains meaningful and avoids the pitfalls of overly random outputs.

 ## Thanks / credit
 - [Sam Paech](https://x.com/sam_paech) for making [antislop-sampler](https://github.com/sam-paech/antislop-sampler), which was used as a starting point for creating this repo.
 Some parts of the code are still from the original repo.